sshahar1/SpringBootWorkshopGradle/README.md

 3. Run the application with debug
 4. Add the actuator to your application
 5. Add the server host name to the actuator health check
+   * You can use [this](https://fabianlee.org/2022/06/29/java-adding-custom-health-indicator-to-spring-boot-actuator/) as a reference